KwisatzX/spring-mvc-company/README.md

 # spring-mvc-company-restful

-Example project using Spring MVC, JPA, Web, H2 or MySQL database, and providing a REST api.
+Example project using Spring MVC, JPA, Hibernate, H2 or MySQL database, and providing a REST api.